chenxsan/react-date-picker-cs/README.md

 ```
 jspm install npm:react-date-picker-cs
 ```
-then `import 'react-date-picker-cs'` where you want to use.
+then `import DatePicker from 'react-date-picker-cs'` where you want to use.

-You can also link to `dist/react-date-picker-cs.js` and `dist/ReactDatePicker.css` in your HTML directly if you don't use anything like browserify or webpack or jspm。
+You can also link to `dist/react-date-picker-cs.js` and `dist/ReactDatePicker.css` in your HTML directly if you don't use some tools like browserify or webpack or jspm。

 ## Usage